 You probably thought you saw the last of driver’s ed when you were 16.
-But if you dust off your old notebooks and take a refresher drivers’s course, your insurance company may see this as a sign that you’re looking to improve your driving skills and show mercy on you come renewal time.
+But if you dust off your old notebooks and take a refresher driving course, your insurance company may see this as a sign that you’re looking to improve your driving skills — and they may show mercy on you come renewal time.

 “It won’t help if you were caught driving recklessly or under the influence,” says Worters.
 “But otherwise, it might help reduce rates.
 Don’t wait for your insurance company to ask you to do this.
 Do it on your own and tell them about it.”

 But before you do this, ask yourself if you’ll have the $500-$1,000 to spend if you get into another accident.
-(Yet another way people who manage to set aside cash for emergencies can save even more in the long-run.)
+(This is just another good reason to build up your emergency fund).

-- Asking if your rate can be lowered if you drive less than 10,000 miles per year, the average number of miles insurance companies assume people drive.
-Those who carpool or take public transportation to work or school may qualify for such a discount.
+- If you drive less than 10,000 miles per year (the average number of miles insurance companies assume people drive), you could qualify for a discount.

-- Asking if your rate can be lowered if you’ve been a long-term customer.
+- Your insurance provider may lower your rate if you’ve been a long-term customer.

-The companies will ask you to report any accidents and moving violations you’ve received over the last few years.
+Potential insurers will ask you to report any accidents and moving violations you’ve received over the last few years.
 Don’t lie.
-They’ll discover any reported accidents or tickets in their databases.
+They’ll discover all reported accidents or tickets in their databases.